microsoft/BotFramework-WebChat/HOOKS.md

 useTimeoutForSend(): [number]
 ```

-This function will return the interval before a sending activity is considered unsuccessful.
+This function will return the interval of time paused before a sending activity is considered unsuccessful.
 The interval is represented in milliseconds.
-Due to network partitioning problem, an activity that has failed to send could eventually be successfully delivered to the bot.
+Due to network partitioning problems, activities that fail to send may eventually be successfully delivered to the bot.

-To modify this value, change the props passed to Web Chat.
+To modify this value, change the props passed to Web Chat via style options.

 ## `useUserID`